-As the COVID-19 pandemic continues, it is clear that leaders need to reimagine their sales, general, and administrative (SG&A) functions beyond just ambitious cost-management programs.
-For many companies, the pandemic has been a catalyst for transformative changes to operating models, and once-temporary fixes are now becoming embedded into new ways of working.
-Moreover, given the pace and the scale of the changing nature of the pandemic’s effects—vaccines providing hope for some parts of the world, while new variants of the virus are increasing concerns for many—organizations are increasing the frequency of forecasting and shortening their planning cycles, building granular, driver-based budgets while preparing for multiple scenarios, allowing them to be more resilient and better manage volatility.
+As the volatile business environment of the past several years continues, it is clear that leaders need to reimagine their sales, general, and administrative (SG&A) functions beyond just ambitious cost-management programs.
+For many companies, the pandemic was a catalyst for transformative changes to operating models, and once-temporary fixes are now becoming embedded into new ways of working.
+Moreover, as macroeconomic and geopolitical uncertainties multiply, organizations are increasing the frequency of forecasting and shortening their planning cycles, building granular, driver-based budgets while preparing for multiple scenarios, allowing them to be more resilient and better manage volatility.

 Simultaneously, a dispersed and evolving workforce continues to be a challenge.
-Future working models are likely to be hybrid, with organizations building new safeguards to address the risks of both in-person and remote working.
-And, as the mass transition to remote working continues, and leaders embark on the next wave of automation and digital journeys—both for their own teams and their customers—plans for 2021 are focusing on reskilling the current workforce and shifting investments towards digital channels and tools.
+And, as the mass transition to remote working continues, and leaders embark on the next wave of automation and digital journeys—both for their own teams and their customers—plans are focusing on reskilling the current workforce and shifting investments towards digital channels and tools.

 We see these trends come to life in the findings of our Global Executive Pulse Survey (see sidebar, “Our methodology”).
 Respondents report working on increased cost-reduction targets, rapidly modifying operating models, and redefining functional priorities.
-This major survey is undertaken on a semiannual basis; the most recent findings were published in August 2020.
-The latest iteration, undertaken in the first quarter of 2021, asked functional leaders across a wide range of industries and functions about how they are thinking about the coming year and the future of SG&A.
+This major survey is undertaken on a semiannual basis.
+The latest iteration asked functional leaders across a wide range of industries and functions about how they are thinking about the future of SG&A.